ericnmt/oop-clinic-scheduler/README.md

 Input error: Invalid time range: start time must be before end time.
 ```

-3. **Provider time conflict**
+3. **Provider time conflict:**
 In this case, a provider already has an appointment on May 31, 2026 from 8:00-9:00.
 We attempt to schedule an appointment on May 31, 2026 from 8:30-9:00 with the same provider.
-However, since there is booking conflict, the service layer simply rejects the appointment rquest and re-prompts the user for an operation.
+However, since there is booking conflict, the service layer simply rejects the appointment request and re-prompts the user for an operation.
 ```BASH
 Choice: 3           // Schedule Appointment
 Patient ID: 102